benresonance-star/Task-Checker/specification.md

 - **No System Dialogs**: All confirmations (Delete, Clear, Deactivate) MUST use the standard high-visibility in-app modals.
 - **Input Stability**: All title/text edits MUST use a `localState` + `useEffect` pattern to prevent cursor jumping during remote Firestore syncs.
 - **Radius & Color Tiers**: Strictly adhere to `rounded-button/card/container` and Google branding colors (`google-blue`, `google-red`, etc.).
+- **Mobile Verification**: UI changes must be vetted for iOS Safari quirks (like the 16px auto-zoom prevention) and touch-target accessibility.

+### 6. AI Development Rules & SOP
+To maintain the integrity and high-speed deployment cycle of checkMATE, all AI agents must adhere to the following operational rules:

+1. **Deployment Protocol**:
+   - **Always push to Firebase** at the end of every successful set of code changes.
+Use the command: `npm run build; if ($?) { npx firebase-tools deploy }`.
+   - Before ending a turn, the agent must verify the build is successful and the app is live.

+2. **Proactive Documentation & Version Control**:
+   - **Specification Sync**: After any significant codebase changes (new features, structural shifts, schema updates), the agent must ask: *"Would you like to update the `specification.md` to reflect these changes?"*
+   - **GitHub Persistence**: After completing a major task or milestone, the agent must ask: *"Would you like to push these changes to GitHub?"*

+3. **Data & State Safety**:
+   - **Firestore Sanitization**: Every `updateDoc` call MUST use the `sanitize()` helper to strip `undefined` values, preventing synchronization failures.
+   - **Theme Synchronization**: When adding new UI elements with customizable styles, ensure the new properties are integrated into the `ThemeSettings` interface and all relevant functions in `useTasklistStore.ts` (`getThemeDefaults`, `migrateThemeSettings`, `applyThemeToRoot`).
+   - **Performance Hygiene**: Any heavy derived data or complex list rendering must be wrapped in `useMemo` to prevent UI stutter.

+4. **Prompt Maintenance**:
+   - Update the **"One-Shot Agentic Rebuild Prompt"** at the bottom of this file whenever a new significant architectural feature is added.

 ---